-- Applicants are selected at random using a statistical method that ensures fairness.
+- Applicants selected at random using a statistical method that ensures fairness.

-- Catholic Charities receives the names, then reviews all applications for eligibility, works with those applicants to get the proper documentation within a short time frame, then processes payment for those that are approved by December 30.
+- Catholic Charities received the names, then reviewed all applications for eligibility, worked with those applicants to get the proper documentation within a short time frame, then processed payment for those that were approved by December 30.

 What is Catholic Charities' role?